 Esken stated that “if you order major equipment now, it won’t be available for three to four years.”
 The comments were published in Sunday’s Frankfurter Allgemeine Zeitung.
 “This means that the initial two years are likely to be less expensive, but then you will need to spend a lot more.

 After the Cold War ended, NATO countries cut their military budgets.
 However, they were re-incited to take action after Russia annexed the Crimean Peninsula of Ukraine in 2014.

-Allies promised to stop the cuts and shift towards spending 2 per cent GDP by 2024.
+Allies promised to stop the cuts and shift towards spending 2 percent of GDP by 2024.

-Germany was criticised by the United States, especially Donald Trump, for not meeting that goal.
+Germany was criticized by the United States, especially Donald Trump, for not meeting that goal.

-The German government has agreed to release 100 billion euros ($107 million) to modernize the army in the midst of the ongoing Russia-Ukraine war.
+The German government has agreed to release 100 billion euros ($107 million) to modernize the army amid the ongoing Russia-Ukraine war.
 Russia is still a threat to members of the North Atlantic Treaty Organization (NATO).

 With the support of the conservative opposition who also agreed to create an extra fund for military procurement, the agreement was reached.
 This agreement would allow Berlin to reach NATO’s goal of spending 2 percent of its Gross Domestic Product (GDP), on defense.